 Many Mennonites and other Anabaptists as well as Baptists, Methodists and Quakers left The Old Continent.
-Most of them emigrated to USA.
+Most of them emigrated to the USA.
 Some Mennonites settled down in other parts of the world: Paraguay (South America), Russia, Kazakhstan, Ukraine (Crimea).
-In USA Mennonites established GERMANTOWN.
+In the U.S. Mennonites established GERMANTOWN.
 Since 1863 it has been the bustling with activity centre of entire Mennonite Church.
 According to their doctrine a human being should live in accordance with strict moral standards.
 Their hardline rules are not easy to practice.
 Mennonites do not accept divorce, homosexuality, incest, abortion (every human life is divine and sacred), drug and substance abuse, crime, fashion, violence and war,lust for money and sex.
 They think that parents are very important to us and should be cared for.

 We do not know too much about Mennonites who found themselves in Poland.
 Some of them arrived in Polish Pommern escaping from Holland in XVI-XVII century.
-After 1945 they emigrated, mainly to USA.In Poland there are no members of Mennonite Church now.
+After 1945 they emigrated, mainly to the USA.In Poland there are no members of Mennonite Church now.
 However there are the chapel and the name of the street (ulica Mennonitów) in Danzig (Gdansk).Nowadays mennonites have no governing body and hierarchy.
 They constitute like other Protestants the set of independent, small communities called congregations.

 The common label employed for the members of Protestant sects